-- apply methods for the experimental generation of models of dynamic systems and analyze the model results in a targeted manner, - assign and use the generated models in a suitable way to simulation tools.
+- model technical systems using simple balancing approaches - select the required methods from the methods learned for experimental modelling and incorporate them into a modelling process. - apply methods for the experimental generation of models of dynamic systems, state machines and machine learning and analyse the model results in a targeted manner, - assign and use the generated models to simulation tools in a suitable manner.